sapher/youtubedl-java/README.md

 A simple java wrapper for [youtube-dl](https://github.com/rg3/youtube-dl) executable

 There's a lot of thing left to do.
 Parsing output is one of them.
-Too bad, youtube-dl output unform
+Too bad, youtube-dl doesn't output formatted data.

 # Prerequisite